First Amendment tests and doctrines

 If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in matters of politics, nationalism, religion, or other matters of opinion[,] or force citizens to confess by word their faith therein.

-When courts review laws that curtail constitutional rights such as free speech, one of the first issues is the level of scrutiny (examination) that should be applied.
+When courts review laws that curtail freedom of speech or press, one of the first issues is the level of scrutiny (judicial examination) that should be applied.
 If the law addresses specific content, then courts will use (1) a strict scrutiny standard.
 If the law addresses content-neutral material, then (2) an intermediate scrutiny standard is applied.
 If the subject involves routine regulation, then (3) a rational basis review may be used.

 Let’s take a closer look at these three standards under the Content Discrimination Doctrine: